LenaGonzalezBreton/LenaGonzalezBreton/README.md

 ## 💫 About Me:
 - 🎓 Student at Epitech Nancy
-- 🌱 Currently learning concepts of devops (docker, networking and kub)
+- 🌱 Currently learning DevOps fundamentals (docker, networking and kub)
+- 💼 Currently working on:
-- 💼 Working on FitMe – A mobile app to store your fitness program, and make a real tracking.
+  - FitMe – A mobile app to generate and track your personal fitness program as a woman.
+  - A smart OPC stack processor for industrial automation (C#/.NET + SQL Server).
+- ⚡ Fun fact: My friends call me Didier (or Didou)
+- 🌸 Leader of Soror'IT – a community supporting women in tech through events and resources.
 - 🤝 Open to collaborate on design projects, showcase websites, or branding.
-- 📫 How to reach me: lena.gbreton@proton.me
+- 📫 Contact: lena.gbreton@proton.me

-- ⚡ Fun fact: My friends call me Didier (or Didou)
+## 🛠️ Current Stack
+React Native · C#/.NET · SQL Server · TailwindCSS · Docker · Git

 ## ✨ Skills :